thomaschristinck/axon-dynamics/README.md

 ### Setting up Python and a Python Environment

-1. Set up a directory with the images you want to analyze.
-Open the terminal (on mac/linux machine) and type ```mkdir /directory/inputs``` where "directory" is some directory that you're going to do the processing in, and "inputs" is the folder where you should put your input .tiff images.
-Similarly, create a folder for preprocessed outputs ```mkdir /directory/outputs```

-2. You need to have python3 on your computer.
+1. You need to have python3 on your computer.
 You can check by entering ```python3``` in the terminal - you should see the python version you're using displayed and a >>> command prompt.
 If you see something like "COMMAND NOT FOUND", you'll have to install python3.
 I'm pretty sure Macs come with python 2.7, so you might have to install python3 - I think the Hitchikers Guide to
 Python (Installation Guide) for [mac](https://docs.python-guide.org/starting/install3/osx/) or [linux](https://docs.python-guide.org/starting/install3/linux/) are good.

-3. Python uses a lot of different packages, so it's important to have a package manager, like "pip".
+2. Python uses a lot of different packages, so it's important to have a package manager, like "pip".
 If you followed the python3 installation above, you already have pip.
 If you don't have pip installed, you'll get a "COMMAND NOT FOUND" error when you type "pip" into the terminal and press "ENTER".
 Check [here](https://pip.pypa.io/en/stable/installing/#installing-with-get-pip-py) for information on installing pip.

-4. Now, you want to set up a virtual environment to manage you packages.
+3. Now, you want to set up a virtual environment to manage you packages.
 [This](https://docs.python-guide.org/dev/virtualenvs/#lower-level-virtualenv) tutorial walks through installing venv (which is pretty straightforward if you have pip installed).
 To create a virtual environment, enter ```virtualenv --python=python3 venv_name``` in the terminal.
 Then, enter ```source venv_name/bin/activate``` to activate your virtual environment.
 Here "venv_name" is whatever you choose to name your virtual environment (like "py35" or "pyaxon-dynamics").

-5. You can install the required packages by navigating to this folder (enter ```cd /pathway/to/axon-dynamics-code``` in the terminal), and entering ```pip3 install -r requirements.txt```
+4. You can install the required packages by navigating to this folder (enter ```cd /pathway/to/axon-dynamics-code``` in the terminal), and entering ```pip3 install -r requirements.txt```